 Our students learn in a world-class environment.
-Since 2001, the Faculty of Engineering has added 4 new buildings, including one million square feet of teaching, research, student study space, and common areas.
-We have recently added a state-of-the-art nanotechnology and nanofabrication lab to support undergraduate nanotechnology programs.
-No other university in North America provides its undergraduate students with such a facility.
-The addition of the new Innovation Centre for Engineering (ICE), presently under construction, will provide approximately 85,000 square feet (gross) of exceptional space to support expanded educational and research activities.
+The Faculty of Engineering has completed five new buildings, adding 1.5 million square feet of teaching, research, student study and common areas, and administrative space since 2001.
+The addition of the Donadeo Innovation Centre for Engineering, which opened in 2015, provides approximately 85,000 square feet (gross) of exceptional space to support expanded educational and research activities.

 Unique Micromachining and Nanofabrication Facility